alibaba/funcraft/docs/usage/faq.md

 ![](https://tan-blog.oss-cn-hangzhou.aliyuncs.com/img/20181214113413.png)

-If the VSwitch exists in the VPC as described in the error message, the reason for the problem is that the correct permissions are not added for the service role.
-The documentation can be [reference](https://www.alibabacloud.com/help/doc-detail/72959.htm).
+If the VSwitch exists in the VPC as described in the error message, the reason for the problem is that the correct permission `AliyunECSNetworkInterfaceManagementAccess` are not added for the service role. [reference](https://www.alibabacloud.com/help/doc-detail/72959.htm).

 The way to add permissions to a service role is simple.

 You can use [Policies](https://github.com/aliyun/fun/blob/master/docs/specs/2018-04-03.md#aliyunserverlessservice) directly in template.yml:

 ```
 ROSTemplateFormatVersion: '2015-09-01'